 And end up exposing a, b, and c, after realizing that private things couldn’t be private.
 So, if nothing else, this method requires an extra thought process to consider the level of encapsulation needed.

 I rarely encounter the problem of really extending classes.
-Ben Cherry’s linked article has one possibility, and you can also just use an object that uses another object internally - like how Wax’s interaction lib is used in specialized API-specific controls which ‘customize’ the object internally.
-This is the idea of using composition over inheritance.
+Ben Cherry’s linked article has one possibility, and you can also just use an object that uses another object internally - like how Wax’s

 As far as the